OwenDa/portfolio-3/README.md

 </details>

 ## Issues
-Currently, the program must be re-started before changes such as new record creation or record deletion are visible on the Records Table within the View Records screen.
-This has been noted and the user in informed of the need to re-start before changes will be visible; however, it would be preferable to have these changes appear in realtime.

-**Resolved Issues**
 Various fixes were applied during development as small issues arose; however, one issue of particular interest applies to the programming and subsequent debugging of the code block(s) described below.

 **Objective:**